-REVERSE: Depress the button with the arrow pointing in the opposite direction that the tape is playing.
+: To reverse the tape rapidly, press the button with the arrow pointing to the left.
 To stop reverse, press the STOP-EJECT button.

-STOP-EJECT: To stop playing a tape, fully press this button (the cassette will be partially ejected, and the radio will begin playing).
+STOP-EJECT: To stop playing a tape, press this button.
+The cassette will be partially ejected, and the radio will begin playing.

-AM/FM Stereo with Cassette Player and Graphic Equalizer
+AM/FM Stereo Radio with Cassette Tape Player and Graphic Equalizer (OPTION)